 The first approach thought was to assess the problem as a classification problem, based on statistical correlational threshold, where some of the recorded parameters with proven correlation to patients’ arousal state were studied to know at what values the patient presented arousal.
 This way a weighted new parameter could be created and validated.

-However, this approach presented issues with the capacity of finding directly extractable features that were significant for the desired output.
+However, this approach presented some issues with the capacity of finding directly extractable features that were significant for the desired output.
 Also, this approach would be too sensitive to interpersonal variability between patients and could be easily biased when introducing different scenarios as intraoperative drug administration for managing patients’ biological constants.

 Solution 2: